sunghokim128/Computer-Vision-with-Pytorch/computer_vision_with_pytorch/data/dataset.md

+This folder is where the dataset would be downloaded.
-When it is the first time executing the code, set `download=True` for the datasets in core.dataset For example:
+When it is the fist time executing the code, set `download=True` for the datasets in core.dataset to download the dataset into this folder
+\
+For example:
 ```python
 torchvision.datasets.MNIST(root='./data', train=True, download=True, transform=transf)
 ```
+\
 The raw file is too big to upload in github repositories and is unnecessary anyway
+\
+\
 Here are some examples of what these datasets look like:

 ## MNIST